Medowhill/pl_articles/en/9/index.md

 The bound occurrence of \(x\) denotes a value whom \(x\) refers to in the environment.
 If \(x\) is a free identifier, the premise is false, and, therefore, an expression containing a free identifier does not denote any values.
 It explains that executing a program with free identifiers results in an error.

-The following inference rules are all of the natural semantics of WAE:
+The following inference rules are all of the natural semantics of VAE:

 \[
 \sigma\vdash n\Rightarrow n